Sports Illustrated: Expansion of sports coverage

 After more than a decade of steady losses, the magazine's fortunes finally turned around in the 1960s when Andre Laguerre became its managing editor.
 A European correspondent for Time, Inc., who later became chief of the Time-Life news bureaux in Paris and London (for a time he ran both simultaneously), Laguerre attracted Henry Luce's attention in 1956 with his singular coverage of the Winter Olympic Games in Cortina d'Ampezzo, Italy, which became the core of SIs coverage of those games.
 In May 1956, Luce brought Laguerre to New York to become the assistant managing editor of the magazine.
 He was named managing editor in 1960, and he more than doubled the circulation by instituting a system of departmental editors, redesigning the internal format, and inaugurating the unprecedented use in a news magazine of full-color photographic coverage of the week's sports events.
 He was also one of the first to sense the rise of national interest in professional football.

 Laguerre also instituted the innovative concept of one long story at the end of every issue, which he called the "bonus piece".
 These well-written, in-depth articles helped to distinguish Sports Illustrated from other sports publications, and helped launch the careers of such legendary writers as Frank Deford, who in March 2010 wrote of Laguerre, "He smoked cigars and drank Scotch and made the sun move across the heavens ...
 His genius as an editor was that he made you want to please him, but he wanted you to do that by writing in your own distinct way."
+Laguerre is also credited with the conception and creation of the annual Swimsuit Issue.

-Laguerre is also credited with the conception and creation of the annual Swimsuit Issue, which quickly became, and remains, the most popular issue each year.
+In 1984, Mark Mulvoy became the youngest managing editor in the magazine's history.
+He sought for Sports Illustrated "to be the conscience of sports" through investigative journalism.
+He established the Golf Plus insert for the older golfing audience, established Sports Illustrated Kids for a younger audience, and doubled the swimsuit issue to 40 pages.
+The swimsuit issue became an annual special edition, and profits for Sports Illustrated more than quadrupled.

 In 1986, co-owned property HBO/Cannon Video had inked a pact to produce video versions of the magazine for $20 on the sell-through market, running just 30–45 minutes on the tape.

 In 1990, Time Inc. merged with Warner Communications to form the media conglomerate Time Warner.
+Sports Illustrated acquired FanNation.com in 2007 to compete in the Web 2.0 market; the site aggregated sports news and allowed user-generated content.
 In 2014, Time Inc. was spun off from Time Warner.